divergenz37/astro/_guide/coordinate.markdown

 The equatorial coordinate system is centred on the Earth's centre (i.e. geocentric).
 It describes the declination (equivalent to latitude) and right ascension (equivalent to longitude) of celestial objects as measured relative to the Earth.
 The plane of the Earth's equator serves as the plane of reference for 0° declination, forming the celestial equator.
 The limits of declination are +90° at the north celestial pole (the extension of the Earth's north pole) and −90° at the south celestial pole (the extension of the Earth's south pole).
 The symbol for declination is $$\delta$$.

 Right ascension is traditionally measured eastwards from the vernal equinox.
-This is the point where the ecliptic, the Sun's path across the celestial sphere, crosses the celestial equator in a northwards direction.
+This is the point where the ecliptic, the Sun's mean path across the celestial sphere, crosses the celestial equator in a northwards direction.
 Right ascension is traditionally measured in hours, minutes and seconds, where 24 hours correspond to 360°.
 Therefore, the right ascension of the vernal equinox is 0 h.
 The symbol for right ascension is $$\alpha$$.

 A quantity related to right ascension that may be used in local observations is the local hour angle of an object.
 The hour angle of an object is the angle between the plane of the local meridian, which passes through the local zenith and the celestial poles, and the plane containing the object and the celestial poles.
 It is measured from the local meridian and increases towards the west.
 The local hour angle $$H$$ of an object is related to the local sidereal time $$LST$$ of the observer and the right ascension $$\alpha$$ of the object by